-Waverly Hills was constructed in 1926 as a tuberculosis hospital in Louisville, Kentucky, however, modern advances in medicine deemed the center obsolete by 1961.
+Waverly Hills, constructed in 1926 as a tuberculosis hospital in Louisville, Kentucky, operated until 1961.
 It reopened two years later as the Woodhaven Geriatrics Center, an elderly home, but was closed in 1981.

 The first iteration of Waverly Hills was a wood-framed, two-story building and housed 40 to 50 tuberculosis patients.
 Construction on that facility began in 1908 and was completed on July 26, 1910.1 By the early 1910s, however, tuberculosis was approaching ‘epidemic proportions’ and the need for a more permanent, larger structure was warranted; the original structure alone was housing over 140 patients and was severely over-crowded.